liflab/assertion-study/Readme.md

 ### By calling the tool directly

 1. Type `java -jar lib/codefinder-1.0.jar --profile xxx.profile`, where `xxx`
-   is the name of one of the project profies included in the repository.
+   is the name of one of the project profies included in the repository (profiles are stored in the `Profiles` subfolder).
 2. Step 2 is as above.

 Projects currently included